 Please make sure you meet the following criteria before applying:

-Applications for the 2024 intake will open on 10th April 2024, and close at 5pm GMT on10th May 2024.
-Interviews for successful candidates will be held in June 2024.
+Applications for the 2025 intake will open on 1st April 2025, and close at 5pm BST on 9th May 2025.
+Interviews for successful candidates will be held from June 2025.

 Please read our Frequently Asked Questions (FAQs) document and Guidance Notes before beginning the online application form.